bensheldon/island94-jekyll/_posts/2006-12-18-Happy-Birthday-Rebecca.md

 ### a recording of you reading a poem, singing a song, or saying a sentence

-[Pint Pot and Billy](2006-12-18-Happy-Birthday-Rebecca/Ben_Pint-Pot-and-Billy.mp3) From _Eureka: The songs that made Austrailia_ compiled by Warrent Fahey.
+[Pint Pot and Billy](/uploads/2006-12/Ben_Pint-Pot-and-Billy.mp3) From _Eureka: The songs that made Australia_ compiled by Warrent Fahey.
 Version as sung by Cyril Duncan of Hawthorne Queensland.
 Recorded in one-track with Garageband and my MacBook's built-in mic.

 ### a sentence with a word you like